AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 }
 ```

-We try to write our code in a way where executions happens visually from top to bottom, causing excessive nesting on functions and result in what you can see above.
+We try to write our code in a way where executions happens visually from top to bottom.
+This causes excessive nesting on functions and results in what you can see above.

-To improve your callbacks you can check out [http://callbackhell.com/](http://callbackhell.com/)
+To improve your callbacks, you can check out [http://callbackhell.com/](http://callbackhell.com/)

 Promises will help us escape this "hell" and improve our code.